 With that, I am pleased to welcome Senator Marco Rubio.

 RUBIO: Hello, everyone.
 I’m Senator Marco Rubio from Florida.
 And first, let me just thank you for the opportunity to join you virtually.
-The Foundation for Defensive Democracies understands as well as anyone that we are now in an era, once again, of Great Power Competition, primarily with the Chinese Communist Party.
+The Foundation for Defense of Democracies understands as well as anyone that we are now in an era, once again, of Great Power Competition, primarily with the Chinese Communist Party.
 And in this new era, our adversaries, they break into our computers to steal our data.
 They penetrate inside of our companies to take technologies.
 They use social media to divide us against one another with misinformation.
 And they place their technology in our critical infrastructure, ready to one day hold our nation hostage in the time of conflict.

 Today, I’ll just focus on one aspect of this dangerous new world of great power competition, and that’s the concerted effort to infiltrate the research at our universities.
 Beijing is laser focused on surpassing us in the race to develop all of the technologies that are going to transform the 21st century.
 From artificial intelligence and biotechnology to quantum computing and aerospace technology.
 And we can see their efforts reflected in strategies, for example, in Made in China 2025, which is Beijing’s plan for boosting high tech industrialization and curbing their dependence on foreign-made technology.
 And as China’s Military Civil Fusion program makes very clear, Beijing is determined to make its rivalry with the United States a whole of society, whole of government effort on their part.
 They believe that blurring the lines between civilian and military technology is a fundamental characteristic of modern warfare, since upwards of 80% of the technologies used by modern militaries are dual use in nature.
 Military Civil Fusion breaks down barriers between civilian and military institutions to mobilize the former in service of the latter.
 In short, the strategy renders the traditional distinction between the civilian world and the military, renders it meaningless in the context of China.